 Few things in the professional world conjure as much anxiety as a job interview.
-Depending on whom you ask, job interviews can be fairly polarizing: some people dread being grilled for a position, while other candidates …
+Depending on whom you ask, job interviews can be fairly polarizing: some people dread being grilled for a position, while other candidates see it as …

 Ah, you’re living the dream: working in the summertime, but you get the benefit of picking your office.
-Instead of being tethered to a dreary desk, pick one of these temporary (i.e., “seasonal”) summer jobs that have …
+Instead of being tethered to a dreary desk, pick one of these temporary (i.e., “seasonal”) summer jobs that have the added benefit …

 In a perfect world, we would only take on side jobs because we really wanted to.
 Unfortunately, wage stagnation means that many workers take on side jobs (or even second full-time positions) in order to make ends meet.
 Working too many hours is never recommended, but side jobs can have their benefits (assuming you still have some downtime in your schedule).
 Let's take a look at some of pluses.